 Christina focuses her practice on environmental litigation, transactional and regulatory matters, including work involving the Clean Air Act, the Clean Water Act, the Resource Conservation and Recovery Act and other major state and federal environmental regulatory programs.

-During law school, Christina served as member of Capital University Law Review and President of the Environmental and Energy Law Society.
-She graduated Summa Cum Laude and was the recipient of the American Law Institute – Continuing Legal Education Scholarship and Leadership Award, recognizing the graduate who best represents a combination of scholarship and leadership.
+Christina graduated Summa Cum Laude from Capital University Law School in 2019 and was awarded the prestigious American Law Institute Continuing Legal Education Scholarship and Leadership Award, which recognizes the single graduate who best represents a combination of scholarship and leadership.

 Capital University Law School, J.D., 2019, Summa Cum Laude

 Ohio State Bar Association

 Deaf and Hard of Hearing Bar Association

 “The Women of Our Past: 100 Years of Women’s Suffrage,” Columbus Bar Lawyers Quarterly, Summer 2020: 40-43